9.08 (Mon) 12:00 TPAC Member pre-sale

 In 2013, choreographers and visual artists Marine Brutti, Jonathan Debrouwer, and Arthur Harel formed this collective, which took on the direction of the Ballet national de Marseille (BNM) in 2019.

-Through films and performances (Novaciéries, 2015; The Master’s Tools, 2017; Cultes, 2019; Ghosts, 2021), as well as choreographic pieces (Night Owl, 2016; To Da Bone, 2017; Marry Me in Bassiani, 2019; Room With A View, 2020), (LA)HORDE interrogates the political component of dance, while mapping diverse choreographic forms of popular uprising, transitioning from raves to traditional dances and jumpstyle.
-Their exploration of the new dynamics of circulation and representation of dance and body that have developed online led them to explore the concept of “post-internet dances”.
+Through films and performances, as well as choreographic pieces, (LA)HORDE interrogates the political component of dance, while mapping diverse choreographic forms of popular uprising, transitioning from raves to traditional dances and jumpstyle.
+Their exploration of the new dynamics of circulation and representation of dance and body that have developed online led them to explore the concept of “post-internet dances.”

-In 2020, the collaborative work Room With A View premiered at the Théâtre du Châtelet, followed by the release of his fifth album.
-His next album, Rone & Friends, was released in 2021 and featured collaborations with Jehnny Beth, Dominique A, Flavien Berger, Yael Naim, Camelia Jordana, and Georgia and Alain Damasio.
+In 2020, his collaborative project Room With A View premiered at Théâtre du Châtelet, followed by the album Rone & Friends (2021), featuring artists like Jehnny Beth, Dominique A, and Flavien Berger.

 Artistic Concept: Rone & (LA)HORDE